-Kathmandu authorities are currently undertaking major roadwork projects, limiting access to available roads and causing a deterioration in the quality of over utilised roads, including major arterial roads, throughout the city.
+Major roadwork projects are taking place in Kathmandu, limiting access to roads and causing a deterioration in the quality of over utilised roads, including major arterial roads, throughout the city.
 Explore alternate routes and anticipate delays.
-The city's air pollution problem has worsened due dust resulting from these works (see under Health).
+The city's air pollution problem has worsened due to dust from these works (see Health).
 Roadworks are expected to continue throughout 2017.

 Nepal is in a highly active earthquake region and earthquakes and tremors are common.
 See our earthquakes page for advice on travelling to and living in an earthquake-prone region.

-On 25 April 2015, a magnitude 7.8 earthquake struck Nepal.
-The epicentre was 80kms west of Kathmandu.
+On 25 April 2015, a magnitude 7.8 earthquake struck Nepal, causing a large number of fatalities.
 Extensive damage was sustained to buildings, including in the capital, Kathmandu.
-Avalanches occurred in the Solukhumbu (Everest) and Langtang regions.
+Avalanches and landslides occurred in the Solukhumbu (Everest) and Langtang regions.
 A number of aftershocks over magnitude 5 followed, including another earthquake of magnitude 7.3 on 12 May 2015.

 Other local travel information

-Electricity supplies are unreliable and there is frequent load-shedding during the winter months and in the lead up to the monsoon season.
+Electricity supplies can be unreliable and load-shedding is common, particularly during the winter months and in the lead up to the monsoon season.
 Shortages of essential supplies (including food, water, fuel, gas and kerosene) can occur with limited notice.
 Businesses, including hotels and guesthouses, can be affected.

-Road travel can be disrupted due to demonstrations and strikes (bandhs), often called at short notice.
+Road travel can be disrupted due to demonstrations and bandhs (strikes), often called at short notice.

-Taxi drivers frequently refuse to use meters and charge foreigners rates well above the usual meter cost.
+Taxi drivers often refuse to use meters and charge foreigners rates well above the usual meter cost.
 It is expected the cost of the journey will be negotiated with the driver prior to travel.
 Fuel shortages can reduce the availability of local taxis and other forms of transport.

 Road travel is dangerous at night, particularly in rural areas.
-Travel between cities after dark should be avoided.
+Avoid travel between cities after dark.
 Travel on public buses and vans, which are generally overcrowded and poorly maintained, is dangerous.
 There are frequent accidents with multiple fatalities.

 Roads are crowded and not well maintained.
 Roadworks and other major infrastructure projects can go on for lengthy periods, often causing significant delays on major roads within cities and towns, as well as on highways.
 Driving standards are poor and traffic laws are often not adhered to.
-According to the World Health Organisation (WHO), you are three times as likely to be killed in a motor vehicle accident in Nepal than in Australia.
+Drivers can be aggressive.
+According to the World Health Organisation (WHO), you are three times more likely to be killed in a motor vehicle accident in Nepal than in Australia.

-In the event of an accident, foreigners may be assumed to be at fault and expected to make financial restitution to all other parties.
+In the event of an accident, foreigners may be assumed to be at fault, regardless of the circumstances, and expected to make financial restitution to all other parties.
 Crowds of onlookers can gather quickly following an accident and may turn hostile.
 Car accidents resulting in injuries often lead to confrontations, including violence against drivers, and road closures.
 If you are involved in a traffic accident and are concerned for your safety, remain in your locked vehicle and wait for the Traffic Police to arrive.
 The Traffic Police can be contacted on 103 from any mobile or landline telephone.
 More information: Road safety and driving.

 Inclement weather conditions may result in flight delays and cancellations.
-Tourists have been stranded for up to 10 days in locations such as Lukla, the starting place for treks in the Everest region.
+In the past, tourists have been stranded for up to 10 days in locations such as Lukla, the starting place for treks in the Everest region.

 Trekking and Tours

-Trekking can be dangerous.
-If you choose to trek in Nepal, only use reputable trekking companies with professional guides.
+If you trek in Nepal, only use reputable trekking companies with professional guides.
 Do not trek alone.
 Advise family or friends about your plans, including approximate time frames and trek route.

 Special regulations apply to mountaineering expeditions and all expedition members are required to have permits.
-Australians wishing to climb in Nepal should seek information either through reputable trekking companies in Nepal or Australia or from your nearest Embassy or Consulate of Nepal.
+Confirm up-to-date information either through reputable companies in Nepal or Australia, or from your nearest Embassy or Consulate of Nepal.

 Before departing on a trek, seek an update from your trekking company on the security situation and likely climatic conditions in the area you intend to visit.
 Register on the Smartraveller website and advise family or friends of your plans, including approximate time frames and trek route.
 Information about trail conditions and possible hazards in the northern regions can be obtained from the Himalayan Rescue Association.
-Telephone +977 1 444 0292 or +977 1 444 0293.
-Email: firstname.lastname@example.org.

-The Government of Nepal has authorised the Trekking Agency Association of Nepal (TAAN) and the Nepal Tourism Board (NTB) to implement a system for foreign trekkers called the Trekkers' Information Management System (TIMS).
+The Trekking Agency Association of Nepal (TAAN) and the Nepal Tourism Board (NTB) manage a system for foreign trekkers called the Trekkers' Information Management System (TIMS).
 Trekkers, including those not travelling with organised groups, are required to have a valid TIMS card issued by TAAN, its member agencies, or NTB.
-In case of an emergency, the system will help authorities ascertain the whereabouts of trekkers.
+In case of emergency, the system will help authorities locate trekkers.
 TIMS cards are available through authorised trekking companies, TAAN offices in Kathmandu or Pokhara and the NTB office in Kathmandu.

-When planning a trek, ensure you have adequate travel insurance to cover emergency evacuation by helicopter or other means.
+When planning a trek, ensure you have adequate travel and medical insurance to cover emergency evacuation by helicopter or other means.
 If you plan to trek into mountainous regions, ensure you are covered for altitude sickness.
 Many standard travel insurance policies will only cover trekking up to a defined altitude, which may not cover all popular trekking routes in Nepal.